Takakiriy/typrm/README.md

 `#r`, `#replace:`, `#reset:`, `#c`, `#check:` or `#mutual:`, typrm runs replace, reset, check or mutual-search command.

-    #r                // replace all files
+    typrm keyword: #r                // replace all files typrm keyword: #r example.yaml
-    #r example.yaml
-    #replace: example.yaml  // Requires a colon at the end when not abbreviated
+    typrm keyword: #replace: example.yaml  // Requires a colon at the end when not abbreviated

 To execute a shell command like bash in typrm shell, enter the command symbol and space before entering the command.